'Crime scene' Woman dies after serious assault at Marine Parade address

 In a statement police said cordons were in place at the corner of Marine Parade and Howell Street and would remain overnight.

-The incident was at a house near the 180degree Bar and Bistro.
+The incident was at a house near the 180 Degrees Cafe and Bistro.
 The manager said there was a large police presence at the scene.